-This program was not offered in 2021, however it may be offered in the future depending on demand and requirements of the Armed Forces.
-The decision to offer spots through this program is usually made in the Spring of the match year and has at times been made after the First Iteration Match.
-The CFMS will provide more information closer to spring if it is being offered in 2022.
+This program will not be offered for the 2024 R-1 main residency match and has not been offered for the past 3 years (2020-2021, 2021-2022, 2022-23); however, it may be offered in the future depending on the demand and requirements of the Armed Forces.
+Although the decision to offer spots through this program for this year has already been made, in previous years, this decision has usually been made in the Spring of the match year and has at times been made after the First Iteration Match.
+The CFMS will provide updated information on this matter in the future, should more information become available.